QiufangMa/template-mechanism/draft-ma-netmod-YANG-template.md

 of the data model.
 Some constraints may depend on configuration outside of the templates to satisfy, e.g., a list may contain a mandatory leaf node which is not defined in the template but explicitly provided by the client.
-However, servers should parse the template and enforce the constraints if possible during the processing of template creation, e.g., type constraints for the leaf, including those defined in the type's "range", "length", and "pattern" properties.
+However, servers should parse the template and enforce the constraints if it is possible during the processing of template creation, e.g., servers may validate type constraints for the leaf, including those defined in the type's "range", "length", and "pattern" properties.

-That said, if a template is applied in the data tree, the results of the template configuration merging with configuration explicitly provided by the client MUST always be a valid configuration data tree, as defined in {{Section 8.1 of !RFC7950}}.
+That said, if a template is applied in the configuration data tree, the results of the template configuration merging with configuration explicitly provided by the client MUST always be valid, as defined in {{Section 8.1 of !RFC7950}}.

-# Inheriting Templates
+# Inheriting Templates {#inheriting-temp}

-This document allows configuration templates to be inherited by configuration nodes in the data tree or new templates.
+This document allows configuration templates to be inherited by top-level configuration nodes in the data tree or new templates.
+A node inherits at most one configuration template.

-If a configuration template is inherited by a top-level node in the data tree, it acts as if the configuration defined in the template is contained and merged with the configuration provided explicitly at the corresponding level in the data tree with the later takes precedence.
+If a configuration template is inherited by a node in the data tree, it acts as if the configuration defined in the template is contained and is merged with the configuration provided explicitly at the corresponding level in the data tree with the explicitly provided configuration takes precedence.

 If a configuration template is inherited by another new template, the configuration of the new template is the merging result of configuration defined